Information for Mentors

 generation of leaders.
 Many of the best, brightest, most ambitious students at

 Rice University are eager to learn, lead, and make a difference.
 These students

 want and need more than a summer job, and dedicated mentors have the potential

 to transform a routine internship into a unique, vibrant mentorship.

-The SME program is a win-win-win situation for participating students, mentors,
+The LRME program is a win-win-win situation for participating students, mentors,

 and organizations.
 Students get to apply their learning in a challenging but

 supportive professional context, mentors derive satisfaction from helping